 The President and Chief Executive Officer is authorized to establish all secondary or subsidiary policies, make all decisions, take all actions and develop all activities which are consistent with the board's policies.
-They may work with the management team for these purposes which include representatives of Community Resource Centers and other major areas of responsibility within the organization.
+They may work with the management team for these purposes which include representatives of service sites and other major areas of responsibility within the organization.